Identify Theft 101: How to Keep Yourself Protected

 - Are they speaking bad English?
 Have you ever gotten a call from somebody who barely spoke a word of English?
 Red flag, maybe?
 It rarely happens, but if it ever does, you guessed it, hang up.

 - Are they being pushy?
 If the caller is being too pushy and practically demanding information from you, don’t let them shake you up.
 Stand your ground and keep asking questions.
 Remember, if they called you, you’re allowed to ask as many questions as you wish, and you’re never obligated to give anything out.
 If they start to sound suspicious at all, hang-it-up.

 What to do if you’ve become a victim

 If you do become a victim of identity theft, it’s important not to panic.
 Call your bank and let them know of any suspicious charges on your account so they can open up an investigation.
 Most banks are willing to work with you to get your money back and keep your money safe.
 They can even close your account and open a new one for you if necessary.
 Also, be sure to report any fraudulent activity to the National Consumers League.

-If your identity was stolen and you need help to fill the financial gap, talk to your local lender today about short-term relief options that might be helpful in your time of need.
+If your identity was stolen and you need help to fill the financial gap, talk to your local lender today about short-term relief options like title loans that might be helpful in your time of need.